javacc/javaccPlugin/README.md

 - Build with Gradle 6.4

 *Breaking changes*
+- Plugin id changed to 'org.javacc.plugin.javacc-gradle'
-- This plugin now requires Gradle 6.0.1 to work
+- Plugin now requires Gradle 6.0.1 to work
-- Java versions <= 7 are no longer supported
+- Plugin now requies Java 8 or higher

 ### 2.4.0
 - Allow configuration of the JavaCC version to use (Issue #29)